pachterlab/monod_examples/docs/source/usage.rst

 Differential parameter value identification
 ----------------
 Given a set of matched datasets, run with the same model over the same set of genes, two approaches are available for identifying putative patterns of differential expression and regulation.
-A moment-based, biology-agnostic one uses a simple $t$-test to identify differences in the means of genes in ``SearchData`` objects ``sd1`` and ``sd2``:
+A moment-based, biology-agnostic one uses a simple *t*-test to identify differences in the means of genes in ``SearchData`` objects ``sd1`` and ``sd2``:

 .. code-block:: python